Paris - The City

 Paris, the “City of Lights,” is home to a multitude of cultural riches and contemporary treasures.
 The Arc de Triomphe, Notre-Dame, and the Eiffel Tower represent the traditional architectural beauty of this capital city.
 But it would be a mistake to believe they embody all that Paris has to offer; Paris’ heart lies in the vibrant student life of the Latin Quarter, the bustling booksellers and local artists along the banks of the Seine, and the intimate cafés haunted by the ghosts of Hemingway and Picasso.
 Add to this the academic excellence of the Sorbonne and other Paris universities, and you will discover why Paris is the perfect place for our students to experience modern French life.

 Paris and its environs will serve as a backdrop and resource each program.
-Students will visit sites in the city that relate to the classes taken at the Skidmore Center.
-Students will navigate the local transportation system in Paris to commute from their housing to classes at the Skidmore Center, other partner institutions, and places of interest in Paris.
+Students will visit sites in the city that relate to the classes taken at the centers.
+Students will navigate the local transportation system in Paris to commute from their housing to classes and places of interest in Paris.
 On a daily basis, students will live the Parisian lifestyle – taking the metro to get to class, eating lunch at a café, purchasing items at one of the local markets, etc.